uboslinux/ubos-docs/sphinx/users/ubos-admin.rst

 .. code-block:: none

-   % sudo ubos-admin status --all
+   % sudo ubos-admin status

+There is a variety of options to control what information will be shown.

 ``ubos-admin status-pagekite``
 ------------------------------